 In 1945, a collection of early Christian texts was discovered at Nag Hammadi, Egypt.
 Many were written at the same time as the more familiar texts of the New Testament, but ultimately were excluded from it.
 As scholarship makes these ancient texts increasingly accessible to the public, they are inspiring new art, music, spiritual practices and more.
 In this Jesus Seminar on the Road, Celene Lillie and Natalie Renee Perkins will introduce the Gospel of Maryand Thunder: Perfect Mind both in their ancient context and creative, modern expressions.

-Celene Lillie (Ph.D.
-Union Theological Seminar) is the Director of the Tanho Center and on the pastoral staff at Boulder First United Methodist Church in Colorado.
-She is the author of The Rape of Eve: The Transformation of Roman Ideology in Three Early Christian Retellings of Genesis (2017).
+Celene Lillie (Ph.D., Union Theological Seminary) is the Director of Adult Education and Spiritual Formation at First United Methodist Church in Boulder, Colorado, and an adjunct professor at the University of Colorado Boulder.
+She is the author of The Rape of Eve: The Transformation of Roman Ideology in Three Early Christian Retellings of Genesis, the director of translations for A New New Testament, and a co-author of The Thunder Perfect Mind: A New Translation and Introduction.

 Natalie Renee Perkins (M.Div., Union Theological Seminary) is a writer, lecturer, preacher, chaplain and composer who intertwines early Christian material with contemporary society through a social justice lens.
 She has performed professionally with cruise lines, national tours, symphony orchestras, and the USO.